martinsallandm/plot_quadrics/README.md

 ## instalation

-there is need for installation other than install the requirements
+there is no need for installation other than install the requirements

 ```pip install -r requirements.txt```